srinjayk/GradeCourse/README.md

-## A simple Login and Signup form using PHP and MySQL
+## A simple Grading Portal using PHP and MySQL
 ### Assignment for CS 252